 I started this blog in 2009 as a place to write and reflect on the day-to-day realities of getting a PhD in literature.

 I managed to finish my dissertation and my PhD in 2012, but my academic job prospects were bleak.
-I’m now happily employed in Tokyo by a company that produces English language educational materials for children and adults.
-I’ve tried to remain connected to the academic world through blogging, doing guest lectures, and keeping up with the latest research in my field, though that’s been a bit of a challenge at times.
+From 2011-2014 I was happily employed by a Japanese company that made educational products for children and adults, and though I tried to remain connected to the academic world through blogging, doing guest lectures, and keeping up with the latest research in my field, I generally considered myself post-ac.

-These days I hope this blog can just be a window into the life of someone who got a PhD but isn’t currently affiliated with a university.
+These days I hope this blog can just be a window into the life of someone who got a PhD but hasn’t exactly followed a traditional academic path.
 I try my best to keep up with the current (really, long-running) “crisis in higher education” and frequently post links and commentary related to that subject.
 You can also find my work on Academia.edu, Midnight Eye, the Electronic Journal of Contemporary Japanese Studies, and Eiga Files, a Japanese film website that I co-founded.

 If you are considering applying to a humanities grad program, I recommend clicking on the “Good Reasons to Go” and “Bad Reasons to Go” links in the “Pages” section.
 I do my best to give it to you straight–something that isn’t often true of humanities grad program recruiters.